Engraving by Jacob De Ghein, a military figure from the 17th century

 Engraving by Jacob De Gheyn, a military figure from 1600.
 The engraving by Jacob de Gheyn titled “Armoured with a Pike” dates from 1607 and is an important example of late Mannerist printmaking art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

-The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, transformed the battlefield landscape in Europe.

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse themes allows for an exploration of various aspects of military life of that period, making each engraving a small historical treasure.
+The fact that they are available in large numbers and cover diverse themes allows for an in-depth exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 The sheet measures mm.
 350x230.